jorgensd/FEniCS-workshop/README.md

 - Mesh generation

 How one can read in meshes as array structures
-How these can be manually partitioned
+Show how to use built in meshes or load from file/gmsh How these can be manually partitioned
 Show higher order geometry